openml/OpenML/docs/docs/index.md

 ## Circles (under construction)
 You can create circles of trusted researchers in which data can be shared that is not yet ready for publication.

-## Jobs (under construction)
-OpenML can help you run large experiments.
-A job is a small container defining a specific flow, with specific parameters settings, to run on a specific tasks.
-You can generate batches of these jobs online, and you can run a helper tool on your machines/clouds/clusters that downloads these jobs (including all data), executes them, and uploads the results.